-The 2022 military pay increase is projected to be 2.7% based on the Employment Cost Index (ECI) formula.
+The 2022 military pay increase is projected to be 2.7% based on the White House’s defense budget proposal.
 Actual increases in Basic Pay may be different, depending on presidential or congressional action.
 Typically the ECI plays a major factor in the final Basic Pay increase.
 For example, the FY2021 NDAA requested a 3.0% increase in basic pay which matched the automatic ECI statutory formula of 3.0%.

 Typical Next Steps for a Military Pay Increase:

 - Winter/Spring: The DOD Fiscal Year 2022 Budget Proposal is released

 - Spring/Summer – House & Senate Armed Appropriations Committees evaluate the defense budget

 - Fall/Winter – House & Senate come to agreement and pass the defense budget

 - Fall/Winter – The defense budget is signed into law by the President

 By law, the NDAA should be enacted before the start of the next fiscal year on October 1, but the deadline is often missed, and Congress passes Continuing Resolutions (CR) to keep the military operating under the previous year’s budget.